MetaverseRPN-LLC/RPForge-Issue-Tracker/tutorial.md

   - itemname: The name of the item that this adds
   - buy: The amount of money charged for buying this from the shop
   - sell: The amount of money given for selling this to the shop

+# Scripting
+We use Pyk to implement our scripts.
+For a tutorial on Pyk syntax, see [here](https://github.com/IAmTomahawkx/pyk#syntax)

+There are a number of predefined functions that are available when your script runs, as well as several variables depending on the context in which the script runs.
+  - get_character_attribute(character_name: string, attribute_name: string) - Get the value of an attribute of a character.
+Attributes are custom things you can set on a character which will exist between script runs
+  - set_character_attribute(character_name: string, attribute_name: string, new_value: anything) - Set the value of one of these custom attributes
+  - take_character_item(character_name: string, item_name: string, amount: integer) - Take a certain number of items from a character with the given name
+  - give_character_item(character_name: string, item_name: string, amount: integer) - Give a certain number of items to a character with the given name
+  - reply(message: string) - Send a message in the chat where this script was invoked

+### Variables
+Depending on where this script is run from (from item use, ability use, or on an event), different variables will be defined
+## Item Use
+  - item - the name of the item as a string
+  - char - the name of the character using the item as a string